 \section{Abstract}

 We quantize the interaction of gravity with Yang-Mills and spinor fields, hence offering a quantum theory incorporating all four fundamental forces of nature.
-Using canonical quantization we obtain solutions of the Wheeler-DeWitt equation in a vector bundle and the method of second quantization leads to a symplectic vector space $(V,\om)$ and a corresponding CCR representation.
+Using canonical quantization we obtain solutions of the Wheeler-DeWitt equation in a vector bundle and the method of second quantization leads to a symplectic vector space $(V,\om)$ and a corresponding CCR representation for the bosonic components and a CAR representation for the fermionic part.
+The solution space of the Wheeler-DeWitt equation is invariant under gauge transformations and under isometries in the spacelike base space $\so$ of a given Riemannian metric $\rho_{ij}$.
 We also define a net of local subalgebras which satisfy four of the Haag-Kastler axioms.